“Transform your life” sounds like such a huge task doesn’t it?

 When we make decisions, we cut off other choices, get focused on what we want, and channel our energy towards achieving our choices.

-The first step I took to transforming my life was to make the decision to transform my life.
+The first step I took to transform my life was to make the decision to transform my life.
 That’s technically the first decision we make if we do want our lives to change.

 The second step was deciding how I wanted my life to transform.